Scottish vs English Tax 2025-26: Who Pays More?

 You pay Scottish tax if:

-- Scotland is where your closest ties are
+- Scotland is where your closest connection is when HMRC has to break a tie

 Live in Edinburgh, work remotely for a London company?
 Scottish tax.
 Live in Newcastle, commute to Edinburgh?
 English tax.